dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 along the way, and optional extra steps to take for increased security.

-Commercial :ref:`masternode hosting services <masternode-hosting>` are available if you prefer to delegate day-to-day operation of your masternode to a professional operator.
+Commercial :ref:`masternode hosting services <masternode-hosting>` are available if you prefer to delegate day-to-day operation of your HPMN to a professional operator.
 When using these hosting services, you retain full control of the DASH collateral and pay an agreed percentage of your reward to the operator.
 It is also possible to delegate your voting keys to a